Movember Part 1- Prostate Cancer – Base Chakra - Suicide

 We swallow our words, pull our bum cheeks in and stick a bung up our arse.
 The shit accumulates, blocking up the very junction box, our base chakra, needed for optimum health.
 We ignore our bodies, pile in the comfort food, even called shit food and then dehydrate the system with caffeine and alcohol.
 We put on weight and find a multitude of ways to avoid looking at our shit.
 I found many ways until, three operations; testicles (benign), bladder (benign) and anal fissure kicked me in the balls.

-Take care of your shit before your shit takes care of you.
+Take care of your shit (base chakra) before your shit takes care of you.
+A PSA test costs nothing.

 Comments